microsoft/singleshotpose/README.md

 python train_multi.py cfg/occlusion.data cfg/yolo-pose-multi.cfg backup_multi/init.weights
 ```

-#### Output representation
+#### Label files

-Our output target representation consist of 21 values.
+Our label files consist of 21 values.
 We predict 9 points corresponding to the centroid and corners of the 3D object model.
 Additionally we predict the class in each cell.
 That makes 9x2+1 = 19 points.
 In multi-object training, during training, we assign whichever anchor box has the most similar size to the current object as the responsible one to predict the 2D coordinates for that object.
 To encode the size of the objects, we have additional 2 numbers for the range in x dimension and y dimension.
-Therefore, we have 9x2+1+2 = 21 numbers
+Therefore, we have 9x2+1+2 = 21 numbers.

 Respectively, 21 numbers correspond to the following: 1st number: class label, 2nd number: x0 (x-coordinate of the centroid), 3rd number: y0 (y-coordinate of the centroid), 4th number: x1 (x-coordinate of the first corner), 5th number: y1 (y-coordinate of the first corner), ..., 18th number: x8 (x-coordinate of the eighth corner), 19th number: y8 (y-coordinate of the eighth corner), 20th number: x range, 21st number: y range.